 Abstract

-Aluminosilicate melts and glasses are of paramount importance for geo- and materials sciences because they represent most of the Earth magmas and are used to product everyday materials, such as cellphone screens and windows.
-Despite such importance, no general model with which to predict the molecular structural, thermodynamic and viscous properties of aluminosilicate melts exists.
-Here, a deep learning framework is described.
-It combines a deep artificial neural network with thermodynamic equations.
-It was trained to predict 19 different latent and observed properties of melts and glasses in the K2O-Na2O-Al2O3-SiO2 system, including configurational entropy, viscosity, optical refractive index, density, and Raman signals.
-Viscosity can be predicted in the 100-1015 log Pa·s range using five different theoretical frameworks (Adam-Gibbs, Free Volume, MYEGA, TVF, Avramov-Milchev) with a precision better than 0.4 log Pa·s, a value measured on new test data never seen by the model during training.
+Aluminosilicate melts and glasses are of paramount importance for geo- and materials sciences.
+They include most magmas, and are used to produce a wide variety of everyday materials, from windows to smartphone displays.
+Despite this importance, no general model exists which can be used to predict the molecular structure, thermodynamic and viscous properties of aluminosilicate melts exists.
+To address this, we introduce a deep learning framework, ‘i-Melt’, which combines a deep artificial neural network with thermodynamic equations.
+It is trained to predict 19 different latent and observed properties of melts and glasses in the K2O-Na2O-Al2O3-SiO2 system, including configurational entropy, viscosity, optical refractive index, density, and Raman signals.
+Viscosity can be predicted in the 100-1015 log Pa·s range using five different theoretical frameworks (Adam-Gibbs, Free Volume, MYEGA, TVF, Avramov-Milchev) with a precision better than 0.4 log Pa·s on unseen data.
 Density and optical refractive index (through the Sellmeier equation) can be predicted with errors of 0.05 and 0.005, respectively.
-While Raman spectra predictions are not perfect because of a small training dataset, the model still allows predicting Raman spectra of K2O-Na2O-Al2O3-SiO2 glasses with a mean error of ~ 15 %.
-Latent variables can be predicted with good precisions.
+Raman spectra for K2O-Na2O-Al2O3-SiO2 glasses are also predicted, with a mean error of ~ 15 %; this relatively high error is due to the limited number of examples available for training.
+Latent variables can also be predicted with good precision.
 For example, the viscous glass transition temperature Tg can be predicted within 16 K, while the melt configurational entropy at the glass transition can be predicted within 0.8 mol-1 K-1.
-This deep learning framework can be used as a new tool to systematically explore how structural and thermodynamic variables vary together with changes in melt/glass composition, and how different variables are correlated with each other.
-We further use the model to help the understanding of the links between molecular level changes in silicic rhyolite lava and the dynamic of silicic volcanic eruptions, such as those at Yellowstone (U.S.A.), for example.
-This is only a glimpse into the new possibilities offered by such a deep learning framework, which represents a new tool to help understanding and linking experimental data to theory, and perform predictions to tackle a broad range of problems, from material sciences to geochemistry.
+Our deep learning framework provides a new tool for systematic exploration of the connections, and correlations, between melt/glass composition and the various structural and thermodynamic variables.
+To illustrate this, we demonstrate the links between molecular level changes in silicic rhyolite lava and the dynamics of silicic volcanic eruptions, such as those at Yellowstone (U.S.A.).
+Our deep learning framework represents a new tool to help understand and link experimental data to theory, and to allow behaviours to be predicted across a variety of applications, from material sciences to geochemistry.

 1. Introduction